vcraig/bus-mall/plan.md

 * CREDIT Doug for image files

 ## Tech reqs
+- consistent readable names for classes, functions, variables
+- FOR A BETTER RESULT:
+    - work in small chunks
+    - plan your work. work your plan.
+    - a-c-p frequently.

+FLOW
-F - Look and feel - custom font, color palette, layout with SEMANTIC HTML.
+* Look and feel - custom font, color palette, layout with SEMANTIC HTML.
-F - Display 3 random product images, in a row.
+* Display 3 random product images, in a row.
-F - Event: user click one image
+* Event: user click one image
-B - error handling for extraneous clicks
+* error handling for extraneous clicks
-B - Store click data
+* Store click data
-F - Display 3 new random product images, WITHOUT repeating from prior display F - Iterate the click/storage cycle UNTIL user inputs 25 correct clicks F - After 25 correct clicks, display "show results" link AND disable user's ability to click.
+* Display 3 new random product images, WITHOUT repeating from prior display
+* Iterate the click/storage cycle UNTIL user inputs 25 correct clicks
+* After 25 correct clicks, display "show results" button AND disable user's ability to click.
-B - Data calcs:
+* Data calcs:
-      per image - total number of clicks per image - percentage of times that an image was clicked when it was displayed per image - percentage of times that an image was displayed calculations.
+    - per image - total number of clicks
+    - per image - percentage of times that an image was clicked when it was displayed
+    - per image - percentage of times that an image was displayed
+    - calculations.
-F - Display data results
+* Display data results on click of "show results link"

-## Back end reqs